 ``My grandfather said to me, we introduce ourselves so we know where things come from, not to separate us, but to find out ways we can link together.” - Issue 12.4

-Aaron Franks is a researcher, performer, geographer, dad and co-founder of the RAFT applied performance and research company with Rebecca Benson.
-He worked as an actor from 1996 to 2006, and has degrees in Social Justice and Equity Studies (MA, Brock) and Human Geography (PhD, Glasgow).
-He recently worked with the Centre for Indigenous Research Creation at Queen’s University, and is currently a Mitacs postdoctoral fellow in Indigenous policy at the Social Sciences and Humanities Research Council.
+Aaron Franks is an arts-based researcher and co-founder of the RAFT applied performance company with Rebecca Benson.
+He worked as an actor from 1996 to 2006, and now focuses on institutions, power and transdisciplinary methods (not always in that order).
+He has worked with the Centre for Indigenous Research Creation at Queen’s University and was a Mitacs Visiting Fellow in Indigenous Research and Reconciliation at the Social Sciences and Humanities Research Council.
 He is currently Senior Manager for OCAP ® (Ownership, Control, Access and Possession) and Information Governance with the First Nations Information Governance Centre in Ottawa where he lives with Rebecca and their children Gil and Magda (and dog Archie).

 Katherine Zien is Associate Professor in the Department of English at McGill University.
 Her research on theatre and performance in the Americas emphasizes transnationalism, political economy, and frameworks of race, class, and gender.
 Her book, Sovereign Acts: Performing Race, Space, and Belonging in Panama and the Canal Zone investigates intersections of performances with legal constructions of imperialism, race, and national sovereignty in the Panama Canal Zone.
 Sovereign Acts has been awarded prizes from the Caribbean Studies Association, the Canadian Association of Latin American and Caribbean Studies, and the American Society for Theatre Research.